pcorey/pcorey.github.io/_posts/2014-10-15-laravel-command-queue-restart-not-defined.markdown

 Maybe the restart command was introduced in version 4.2.5?
 I checked my minor version, and sure enough I was using 4.2.0.
 I changed my laravel version in composer.json from <code class="language-*">"laravel/framework": "4.2"</code> to <code class="language-*">"laravel/framework": "4.2.5"</code> and ran a <code class="language-*">composer update</code>.
 After that finished, I tried to run <code class="language-*">queue:restart</code> and it worked!
 After restarting the daemons, they correctly re-established their database connections.

-The moral of the story is that instead of using explicit minor versions, always grab the latest minor version: <code class="language-*">"laravel/framework": "4.2.*"</code>.
+The moral of the story is that instead of using explicit minor versions, always grab the latest: <code class="language-*">"laravel/framework": "4.2.*"</code>.
 Also, already read and re-read the docs.